SuperHouse/OpenKayo/README.md

 | M114             | Report position                                                                                      |
 | M115             | Report firmware type and version                                                                     |

-###Feeders
+### Feeders
 | Code             | Meaning                                                                                              |
 |------------------|------------------------------------------------------------------------------------------------------|
 | M600 N*feeder*   | Open specified feeder, eg: "M600 N12"                                                                |
 | M601             | Close feeders (no need to specify)                                                                   |

-**Note:** The Kayo motion controller only ever allows a single feeder to be open at a time, and there is no command to close a specific feeder.
-M601 closes whatever is open.
+**Note:** The Kayo motion controller only ever allows a single feeder to be open at a time.
+If you have one feeder open and then send an open command for a different feeder, the first one will be closed automatically.

+There is no command to close a specific feeder.
+M601 closes whatever was last opened.

 ### Diagnostic
 | Code               | Meaning                                                                                            |